facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 What to consider if you will not need your RMD

 Some people will need the entire value of an RMD as part of their retirement income to pay for regular living expenses.
 In fact, many people will distribute funds from retirement accounts prior to RMD age or take more than their RMD after reaching RMD age in order to meet their spending needs.
 However, what if you do not need some or all of your RMD for your retirement spending?
-Taking an IRA distribution larger than you actually need can end up increasing your taxable income enough to move you into a higher tax bracket, increase the taxation of your Social Security benefit or increase your Medicare premium.
+Taking an IRA distribution larger than you actually need can end up increasing your taxable income enough to move you into a higher ordinary income tax rate, increase the taxation of your Social Security benefit and/or increase your Medicare premium.
+These additional taxes and expenses can really impact your retirement money and financial situation.
 Check out our article on how the increase to your Medicare premium works-otherwise known as IRMAA.

 Below are some of the key strategies to consider, either before or after you reach RMD age, if you anticipate that you will not need your RMD to fund your living expenses: